Kotlin/kotlinx.coroutines/coroutines-guide.md

 We can manage a lifecycle of our coroutines by creating an instance of [Job] that is tied to the lifecycle of our activity.
 A job instance is created using [Job()] factory function as the following example shows.
-We need to make sure that all the coroutines are started with this job in their context and then a single invocation of [Job.cancel] terminates them all.
+For convenience, rather than using `launch(coroutineContext + job)` expression, we can write `launch(coroutineContext, parent = job)` to make explicit the fact that the parent job is being used.

+Now, a single invocation of [Job.cancel] cancels all the children we've launched.
 Moreover, [Job.join] waits for all of them to complete, so we can also use [cancelAndJoin] here in this example: